NeuroTechX/ntx_slack_archive/_vancouver.md

 >
 _For those who are not in Vancouver or are unable to make it... we will be professionally filming all of this Jazz so you can check it out!_

+9/29/2017 8:04 PM

+ **dano** :

+ >Hey <!channel>!
+I'm going to be visiting Vancouver next week on a business trip for my company, <http://avertus.ca/>

+>

+>
+I'd love to meet some of you guys in person and talk EEG, BCI, ML, and potential collaborations.
+Also, if you are/anyone you know of are interested in investing in wireless, research-grade EEG backed by a data-management cloud service, I'd be happy to talk about that as well.

+>

+>
+Most of our free time will be on Tuesday.
+We'll be on UBC campus

+>

+>
+Cheers